 If your organization is too small for separate Birds of a Feather groups to make sense, join some local meet-up groups instead.
 Do that anyhow.

-In 1991 Lave and Wenger introduced the concept of Communities of Practice to describe the theory of situated learning which in short is about acquiring professional skills by individuals through social co-participation.
-Spotify has several structures in place called tribes, chapters, and guilds that provide a natural place for various flavors of cross-team fertilization.
+In 1991 Lave and Wenger introduced the concept of Communities of Practice to describe the theory of situated learning which in short is about acquiring professional skills by individuals through social co-participation (from Wikipedia ).
+Spotify has several structures in place called tribes, chapters, and guilds that provide a natural place for various flavors of cross-team fertilization (as related by Henrik Kniberg ).
 Siili Solutions in Helsinki calls such groups tribes.
-Progress Software in the U.S. used such a group to select a single defect tracking tool for all teams to use, so that everyone in the whole organization knew where to find and report defects.
+Progress Software in the United States used such a group to select a single defect tracking tool for all teams to use, so that everyone in the whole organization knew where to find and report defects.

 Charles Heckscher.
 “The Limits of Participatory Management.”
 In Across the Board 54, Nov./Dec.
 1995, pp. 16-21.
 Published by The Conference Board.